-The two-year Business Connections Program, funded by the United States Agency for International Development (USAID) and the Government of Kazakhstan (GOKZ), built the capacity and competitiveness of Kazakhstani small-and medium-sized enterprises (SMEs) through modernization and expansion initiatives.
+The two-year, $471,675 Business Connections Program (2011-2013), funded by USAID and the Government of Kazakhstan (GOKZ), built the capacity and competitiveness of Kazakhstani small-and-medium-sized enterprises (SMEs) through modernization and expansion initiatives.
 The program was aligned with the GOKZ’s broader national development plan to diversify the economy through the development of Kazakhstani SMEs.
-The Business Connections Program also supported the objectives of the Ministry of Economic Development and Trade and the JSC Entrepreneurship Development Fund (DAMU).
-CNFA helped to identify expert agriculture trainers, plans, and volunteer experts, and helped create agriculture-related training materials to meet the program’s objectives.
+The Business Connections Program also supported the objectives of the Ministry of Economic Development and Trade and the JSC Entrepreneurship Fund (DAMU).
+CNFA helped identify expert agriculture trainers, plans and volunteer experts and helped create agriculture-related training materials to meet the program’s objectives.

-- Identified qualified U.S. agricultural business experts to develop training curriculums and deliver business management courses to Kazakhstani participants;
+- Provided Business Management Trainings: Identified qualified U.S. agricultural business experts to develop training curriculums and deliver business management courses to Kazakhstani participants.

-- Redesigned the DAMU business portal to encourage information sharing and distance learning among participants.
+- Strengthened Access to Information and Learning: Redesigned the DAMU business portal to encourage information sharing and distance learning among participants.